RobotnikAutomation/pallet_truck/pallet_truck_sim/pallet_truck_sim_bringup/README.md

 ### spawn_robot.launch

 Spawns a robot in an already running simulation environment.
-This file spawns the robot related software, as well as spawns an instance of the robot in the simulator.
+However, this launch also runs the basic related software for a robot (i.e. control), so this is a medium-level spawner (read introduction to clarify this concept).

 It can also spawn an RViz instance connected to this robot.

 ### spawn_rviz.launch